-Tropical Storm Dorian will track through the Bahamas as a hurricane on Friday and Saturday, approaching the Florida Peninsula Saturday night and Sunday.
-Dorian may then move into the eastern Gulf of Mexico by Labor Day.
+Hurricane Dorian will track north of or through the Bahamas as a hurricane on Friday and Saturday, approaching the Florida Peninsula Sunday night and Monday.
+Dorian may then move into the eastern Gulf of Mexico by Labor Day, or dissipate inland over Northeast Florida and Georgia.

-Regardless of the strength of Dorian, increased rain chances and heavy rainfall are expected statewide for Labor Day weekend.
+Regardless of the exact track of Dorian, increased rain chances and heavy rainfall are expected statewide for Labor Day weekend.